NonPlusGames/Bootstrap-Review/README.md

 #### Stretch

-Include a Carousel in the content area that cycles through 5 images
+Include a Carousel in the content area that cycles through 5 images.